CamaraLab/GWProt/docs/GW_protein.rst

 ------------------

-# Intra-Protein Distance Matrix Manipulation
+**Intra-Protein Distance Matrix Manipulation**
-Next we have methods to manipulate the intra-protein distance matrix.
+Next we have methods to manipulate the intra-protein distance matrix for distortion scaling.
 `distortion_scaling`_

 .. autofunction:: GWProt.GW_protein.GW_protein.scale_ipdm
 .. autofunction:: GWProt.GW_protein.GW_protein.reset_ipdm

 ------------------
-# Downsampling
+**Downsampling**
 Then we have two methods for downsampling.
 Downsampling reduces the number of residues used so has the effect of speeding up computations, but can reduce accuracy.